 Retirement is an emotional transition.
-Many people miss the comradery of the office workplace, fear the loss of friends, stress about a new routine, and the unknown of a new way of life.
+Many people miss the camaraderie of the office workplace, fear the loss of friends, stress about a new routine, and the unknown of a new way of life.

 It’s important to give time and space for this aspect of retirement.
 In order to do so, you should not procrastinate on your retirement planning.
 If you get started on the line items below, you can make your transition easier.

 - Roll old 401ks to an IRA.

 - Review your life insurance policy.
 Do you still need it, and if so, is it the right amount of coverage?